apache/beam/sdks/node-ts/README.md

 * Other

+  * Standardize on a way for users to pass PTransform names, and enforce unique names for pipeline update.

+  * Use a Javascript Object rather than proto Struct for pipeline options.

   * Though Dataflow Runner v2 supports portability, submission is still done via v1beta3 and interaction with GCS rather than the job submission API.